Review & Preview Contributions

-Jay Krieger is a freelance writer and podcaster focusing on film and games.
+Jay Krieger is a freelance writer and podcaster specializing in covering indie horror video games.

-If you're interested in his work, please get in touch with Jay at JayKrieger7@gmail.com.
+If you're interested in his work, you can reach him at JayKrieger7@gmail.com or follow him @NotFunnyJ on socials.

-In the latest Monster Mania, Jay Krieger looks at the terrifying monsters of the recent indie horror release, 'Look Outside'.
+In the latest Monster Mania, Jay Krieger examines the technological nightmares in the recent indie horror release, 'Repose'.

 From 'Dredge' to 'Darkest Dungeon', you can play these five horror games on a Mac!
 Read more on Dread Central.